In Australia, bidets are not the norm but, with the introduction of electronic bidet seats, that is starting to change.

-We have several Washlet models available in Australia and their features vary accordingly.
+There are several Washlet models available in Australia and their features vary accordingly.
 At their most basic, they have a nozzle (or wand) located at the back, underside of the seat.
-The wand is concealed behind a small flap until the user selects to use it via a control panel.
-There are usually three or four water spray patterns for cleansing depending on the model.
-The control panel is either at the side of the seat or can be wall-mounted separately, again depending on the model.
+The wand is concealed behind a small flap.
+When required, the user activates it via a remote control or panel that is attached to the side of the seat.

 Other features include: air dryer, seat warmer, control for the water pressure and temperature, and self-cleaning nozzle.
 More advanced Washlets also offer an automated lid, electrolysed antibacterial water, a light function and personalised settings.